WE-are-FPV/JeNo-7/README.md

 As usual, this JeNo is **customizable** : it offers several **options** to best adapt to different needs and preferences.

 ### The arms
+[!TIP]
 We **strongly recommend** having the version with **8mm** arms cut (see Black Box a little further down).

 However, the version with 6mm + reinforcements remains entirely viable in case you have constraints on the availability of 8mm carbon.

 The weight of the two versions remains very similar.